LuigiCavalieri/the-permalinks-cascade/readme.txt

 == Upgrade Notice ==

-= 2.0.3 =
+= 2.0.4 =

-Added a superuser mini-feature.
+Bugfix.

 == Changelog ==

+= 2.0.4 (17 December 2021) =

+Fixed a bug causing a fatal error when loading the Google Sitemap on WordPress+WPML istallations running on PHP 8.

 = 2.0.3 (4 November 2021) =